DevMountain/soundCloud-api/README.md

 - getUser should expect a "username" parameter
 - Use angular's $http service to get data for the getUser function
   - GET `'http://api.soundcloud.com/users/' + username + '/tracks.json?client_id=bda4ada8694db06efcac9cf97b872b3e'`
-  - This url will be our main point of contact between the Soundcloud API and our app
+  - This url will be our main point of contact between the SoundCloud API and our app

 The url we used above has an interesting anatomy:
   - Main URL: http://api.soundcloud.com/